CinRC/Formalizing-Independence-and-Causality-in-Reversible-Concurrent-Calculi/README.md

   + `proof-labels\`: … proof labels that …
     * `valid.bel`: … are valid
     * `not-valid.bel`: … are not valid
+  + `transitions\`: … transitions, in particular …
+    * `forward-transitions-ccsk.bel`: … forward transitions in CCSK
+    * `backward-transitions-ccsk.bel`: … backward transitions in CCSK
+    * `stuck-std-ccsk.bel`: … proofs that some standard processes are stuck in CCSK
+    * `stuck-keyed-ccsk.bel`: … proofs that some processes containing keys are stuck in CCSK
+    * `forward-transitions-ccskp.bel`: … forward transitions in CCSKP
+    * `backward-transitions-ccskp.bel`: … backward transitions in CCSKP
+    * `stuck-std-ccskp.bel`: … proofs that some standard processes are stuck in CCSKP
+    * `stuck-keyed-ccskp.bel`: … proofs that some processes containing keys are stuck in CCSKP
+  + `causality-relations\`: … causality relations on proof labels, in particular …
+    * `connectivity.bel`: … connected proof labels
+    * `dependence.bel`: … dependent proof labels
+    * `independence.bel`: … independent proof labels

 The `.github\workflows\` repository contains workflows used to build automatically the code and run the tests.